 - Restoration Civil Records (Stato Civile della Restaurazione, also called Stato Civile Borbonico or Bourbon civil records) were mainly kept in the area known as the Kingdom of the Two Sicilies between 1809 (1820 in Sicily) to 1865.

 - Italian civil records (Stato Civile Italiano) generally encompass all civil registrations after 1866 or the Unification of Italy.
 Two sets of civil records were created at the time of a birth, marriage or death.
 One set is held in the town hall (municipio), where you can generally find them in the civil records office (ufficio dello stato civile).
-The registry office (anagrafe) often contains town and federal census records, but accessing those records is difficult because they’re available only when researching on site.
+The registry office (anagrafe) often contains town and federal census records, but accessing those records is difficult.
+They’re available only when researching on site.
 In smaller towns, the ufficio dello stato civile and anagrafe offices may be combined.
 Most Italian town halls have websites where you can find the address of the civil records office to request records.

 The second set of civil records was sent to the district court (tribunale) at the end of each year.
 They’re held there for 70 years, at which time they’re transferred to the provincial/state archives.
 For privacy reasons, Italy restricts civil records access to 70 years after the creation of the record.
 The following are the types of civil records you’ll want to look for:

 - Birth records: In the birth certificate (atto di nascita), you’ll find the person’s date of birth, the baptismal date (before about 1865), and the names, ages, occupation(s) and residence of the parents, among other information.